gurvirboparai/gurvirboparai/README.md

 * I am currently attending university pursuing Information Technology.
 * I have a passion for graphic design and web design.
-* Day by day I continue to learn and improve on my Java, HTML, CSS, and Javascript skills as well as my graphic design.
+* Day by day I continue to learn and improve on my web development skills as well as my graphic design.
 * Feel free to look around
   * [My Website](https://gurvirboparai.github.io/) - Made using HTML, CSS, and Javascript.